 Potentially exposed employees or contractors who do not have symptoms should remain at home or in a comparable setting and practice social distancing for the lesser of 14 days or other current CDC/public health guidance for the communicable disease in question.
-(This may change or need to be updated as CDC/NYS or Local Health Department requirements change.)
+This may be subject to change as per the most current C.D.C or Health Department Regulations.